The Power of Eco-Schools: Educating Our Little Ones on Environmental Protection

 Joséphine Vigouroux

-Environmental issues are of growing concern, and the need to take concrete steps to preserve our planet is becoming increasingly obvious.
-Among the various stages of education, kindergarten appears to be a crucial time for introducing children to nature conservation and ecology.
-In this article, we look at the importance of environmental education in kindergarten, particularly in the context of eco-schools.
+Environmental issues are becoming increasingly concerning, and the need to take concrete measures to preserve our planet is becoming more and more evident.
+Among the different stages of education, the preschool period appears as a crucial time to introduce children to nature preservation and ecology.
+In this article, we will explore the importance of environmental education from preschool, particularly in the context of eco-schools.

 These schools take a holistic approach to environmental education, fostering an understanding of the links between the environment, society and the economy.
 They identify specific environmental themes on which to focus, such as waste management, biodiversity preservation, energy conservation, sustainable mobility, climate change, and many others.
 You can find an article here about our eco-responsible approach and some of the projects we've set up at école M with preschool children.